Lecturer in Behavioural Psychology

 Ngākōreromōtetūranga - About the role

-We are seeking a Lecturer in Behavioural Psychology.
+We are seeking a continuing, full-time Lecturer.
 The specific research area within behaviour analysis is open and could encompass environmental research, animal behaviour, or learning in children and adolescence, amongst other possibilities.
 A rich understanding of behaviour analysis is fundamental to success in this role.
-We require a person to enable and sustain relationships with our external partners related to supervision of our MappPsy(BA) and PGDipPracPsyc(ABA) programmes.
+We require a person to supervise our MappPsy(BA) and PGDipPracPsyc(ABA) programmes.
 Specifically, this role requires the applicant to provide professional supervision, mentoring and teaching to students enrolled in the PGDipPracPsych (ABA).

 For more information about the School of Psychology see https://www.waikato.ac.nz/fass/about/psychology